 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your family’s needs.

 Treatment can be expensive.
-It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
+It can be a source of stress and anxiety for families dealing with a germ cell tumor diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
 Families are encouraged to talk about financial concerns with a member of their health care team.
-Learn more about managing financial considerations, in a separate part of this website.
+Learn more about managing financial considerations in a separate part of this website.

 Caring for a child with a germ cell tumor

 Family members and friends often play an important role in taking care of a person with a germ cell tumor.
 This is called being a caregiver.
 As a parent or guardian, you are the primary caregiver for your child.
 However, friends and family members can give your family valuable support, even if they live far away.

 When your child has a germ cell tumor, you may have an additional range of responsibilities.
 These may include giving medications or managing symptoms and side effects.
 However, it is important to seek help from others.
 Below are some of the responsibilities your family or friends could help with:

 Helping with insurance and billing issues

 A caregiving plan can help caregivers stay organized and help identify opportunities to delegate tasks to others.
 Ask how much care your child may need at home and with daily tasks during and after treatment.
 Use this 1-page fact sheet that includes an action plan to help make caregiving a team effort.
 This free fact sheet is available as a PDF, so it is easy to print.

 Talking with your health care team about side effects

 Before starting treatment, talk with your child’s doctor about possible side effects.
 Ask: